metasansana/mongoose-link/README.md

 # mongoose-link [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > Link related documents from a mongoose query.

-This module was created in lieu of being able to populate documents in mongoose in a way that is not dependant on `_id`.
+This module provides an alternative way to populate related (linked) documents from a mongoose query.

+It does not depend on `_id`.

 ## Install